 Don’t let a salesperson talk you into purchasing a vehicle that you are unable to afford.
 It is imperative to stay firm and in control while car shopping.
 Remember that the salesman wants his commission!
-Also when choosing for the best paint protection make sure you check first with Nanoshine.com.au before you decide what paint protection to use.
+Also when choosing for the paint protection film make sure you check first with Opticoat.com.au before you decide what paint protection to use.

 Scour the Internet for the best deals.
 You can save thousands by doing an Internet search.
 Once you’ve found a great deal on a vehicle, you can go there to test it, or you can have them just buy the car for you.
 If they have one close, go there, or have the dealership order it for you.

 Have a few certain models in mind before you head out to a car dealer.
 Read up online ahead of time to make an informed decision.
 You will also find out what it will cost, so you won’t get scammed by a salesperson that is trying to trick you.

 Ask to have the car looked at by your personal mechanic before you purchase it from a dealer.
 If your dealer does not allow you to have a mechanic inspect it, then walk away from the deal.
 You want someone who has an impartial opinion and is doing things in your best interest.

 If you’re getting a car from someone privately, get a mechanic you know to look at it first.
 If the owner objects, chances are this car isn’t for you.
 You never know what horrors lie beneath the hood.
 You want information before you buy into these.

 The asking price of a car is always just a starting point, and you should never pay that amount.
 The salesperson knows they are not going to get that much when they sell the car.
 If you feel that your negotiating skills aren’t up to par, take along a friend or family member that has a special talent for it.
 Before you set foot on the lot, research the vehicle to determine what constitutes a fair price.